Ephod Combat Vest: Gallery

 Israeli commandos from the Sayeret Matkal desembarking in Israel after Entebbe raid in July 1976, with the operator on the right wearing the first model of the Ephod Combat Vest.

 Guatemalan paratroopers from the Parachute Brigade wearing the Ephod Combat Vest parade in Puerto San José, Guatemala, 30 June 2011.

 An Ecuadorian Marine wearing an Ephod Combat Vest during an amphibious assault exercise (UNITAS), 13 August 1991.

 Peruvian marines during a training exercise wearing Ephod Combat Vests and armed with the 7.62mm Galil assault rifle, 12 June 2008.

 Armed Lebanese militiamen wearing locally produced Ephod Combat Vests running for cover near the Crown Plaza Hotel on the Hamra district in Beirut during the 2008 Lebanon conflict.

-Lebanese Army soldiers on patrol wearing locally made Ephod Combat Vests, Beirut, 20 August 2009.
+Lebanese Army soldiers on patrol wearing locally made black Ephod Combat Vests, Beirut, 20 August 2009.

 An example of a Palestinian-manufactured Ephod Combat Vest found at a Hamas weapons cache in northern Gaza, during the Gaza War (2008–09).

 Italian paratroopers from the 1st Carabinieri Regiment "Tuscania" parade in Rome, equipped with late-generation Ephod vests, 2 June 2006.